HeliosLang/compiler/README.md

 Helios is a Domain Specific Language that compiles to Plutus-Core (i.e. Cardano on-chain validator scripts).
 Helios is a non-Haskell alternative to Plutus.

-Helios is purely functional, strongly typed, and has a Rusty curly braces syntax.
+Helios is purely functional, strongly typed, and has a simple curly braces syntax.
 It notably supports closures, compile-time evaluation, and enums as tagged unions.

-This repository contains a reference compiler for Helios, written in Javascript.
+The Helios library contains a reference compiler for the Helios language, as well as transaction building functions.
+Everything is written in Javascript.

 Use the following tutorial to learn how to use Helios with cardano-cli:
   1. [Cardano-node setup](doc/tutorial_01-environment_setup.md)